Justice Dept watchdog to probe seizure of Democrats' communications data | Law-Order

 Trump's Justice Department subpoenaed Apple Inc for data from the accounts of at least two Democrats on the House of Representatives Intelligence Committee in an attempt to find out who was behind leaks of classified information, the New York Times reported on Thursday.
 Congressional officials said committee chair Adam Schiff and committee member Eric Swalwell are the only legislators whose data the Trump Justice Department has been confirmed to have subpoenaed.

 "President Trump repeatedly and flagrantly demanded that the Department of Justice carry out his political will, and tried to use the Department as a cudgel against his political opponents and members of the media," Schiff said in a statement on Thursday which called for an inspector general inquiry.
-Senate Majority Leader Chuck Schumer and Senator Dick Durbin said Trump-era Attorneys General Bill Barr and Jeff Sessions should be subpoenaed if necessary to compel them to testify to the Senate Judiciary Committee about the secret seizure of data, calling it a "gross abuse of power."
+Swalwell confirmed in an interview with MSNBC that his Apple data was seized.
+Swalwell said he feared that if Trump was re-elected president, he "may just skip the Department of Justice and its processes and just order his lieutenants to lock up his political opponents."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)